tge-was-taken/Amicitia/README.md

 ## Commandline tools
 These are command line front-ends for certain functionalities of AtlusLibSharp.
 They also provide examples of how to use the library.

+# Basic guide on how to import custom RMD models

+1. Open up any RMD model.
+2. Navigate the tree and export the clump you wish to replace (for character models there's usually only one)
+3. Right click on the clump and select export.
+Select Assimp Supported Model and make sure the extension is set to .dae
+4. Import the file into 3ds Max or any other 3d modeler, and skin your custom model over the imported bones.
+5. Export your custom model to FBX 2011 ASCII format
+6. Right click on the clump and select Replace.
+Select the FBX file you just exported.
+7. Your model will now have been imported over the original.
+8. If you need to add custom textures, remove the original textures from the Textures node, right click on the Textures node, select Add and select all of your custom model's textures.